MODULE 3 - Section 4

 Questions to Ask

-We must carefully think through the relationship between our work, our purpose for STTs, the proposed group and their demographic/skill set, the long-term work and the potential opportunities for engagement in our community.
+We must carefully think through the relationship between our purpose for STTs, the proposed group and their demographic/skill set, the long-term work, and the potential opportunities for engagement in the community.
 That is a lot to consider!

 Cultural Engagement Activity & Tourism